What Is a Discovery Call in Sales?

 1. Uncover your prospect’s problems

-To ensure that you give your customer the best service, talk more in-depth about the issues they’re facing.
+To ensure you give your customer the best service, talk in more depth about the issues they're facing.
 This can include the cause of the problem, how often it reoccurs, and their main concerns.

 2. Ask the right questions